caseypaquola/BigBrainWarp/docs/pages/getting_started.rst

 We've included some small dependencies in the github repository.
 In addition,

 * For all transformations, MINC2 - http://bic-mni.github.io/
-* For surface-based transformations, the CBIG git repo - https://github.com/ThomasYeoLab/CBIG
-* For surface-based transformations, MATLAB (tested on 19b, https://www.mathworks.com/products/matlab.html)
+* For surface-based transformations, the CBIG git repo - https://github.com/ThomasYeoLab/CBIG and MATLAB (tested on 19b, https://www.mathworks.com/products/matlab.html)